 Either way, the point remains: I believe that the end result is better when I find ways to give clients more choices that reflect their OWN values – not my values.

-Useful questions to consider when facilitating strategic
+Useful questions to consider when facilitating strategic planning for organizations:

 - Does your organization want a highly focused strategic plan or would you prefer a broad plan that offers you many options?